-There are things in this world that make me really proud to be an American…and then, there is everything else.
+There are things in this world that make me really proud to be an American…and then there are things like the Thabak bomb boats.

 • • •

-Before we set out to conquer the Loop on motorbike (Read Day 1 and Day 2), we read in another rider’s account to look out for what are commonly referred as “bomb boats” under a high bridge between Laksao and Nahin.
+Before we set out to trace the Thakhek Loop by motorbike, we read in another rider’s account to look out for what are commonly referred to as “bomb boats” under a high bridge between Laksao and Nahin.

 We crossed a couple of bridges with no luck before arriving at a substantial concrete span at the village of Tha Bak.
 It was a breathtaking place, so much that we nearly forgot to look down.

 Beneath a concrete span crossing the Nam Theun, passersby are likely to find something they won’t find many other places: Bomb Boats.

 These boats, which resemble oversized canoes, are repurposed remnants of an ugly chapter in Laos’ (and the U.S.’s) past.

 The Harrowing Story of the Thabak Bomb Boats

 Bomb Boats are used throughout Laos for river travel and are a continuing reminder of the 2 million tons of ordnance dropped by American planes on Laos from 1964 to 1973.

 Get Informed.
 Get Inspired.
 Get Going.